-Four Young Boys Accused Of Raping 19-Year-Old Woman At Gun Point
+Four Young Boys Accused Of Raping 19-Year-Old Woman At Gunpoint

-The mugshots and names of the three 14-year-olds have been released to the public as they are all being charged as adults for their crimes.
-The 12-year-old’s name and mugshot has not been made public as he is being charged as a juvenile for his participation in the crime.
+The mugshots and names of the three 14-year-olds have been released to the public, as they are all being charged as adults for their crimes.
+Meanwhile, the 12-year-old’s name and mugshot have not been made public, as he is being charged as a juvenile for his participation in the crime.

-WMAR– a local Baltimore news outlet – reports the four boys ambushed the 19-year-old woman when she was walking home after exiting a public transit bus on February 6th.
+WMAR– a local Baltimore news outlet – reports the four boys allegedly ambushed the 19-year-old woman when she was walking home after exiting a public transit bus on February 6.
 The boys reportedly forced the woman into a nearby backyard at gunpoint before raping her.

 According to police, it was around 10 p.m. near the 300 block of North Fulton Avenue where the sexual assault took place.

-Wilmer Ramos, Phillip Worrell, and Nile Campbell have all been charged with both first and second-degree rape, CBS Baltimore confirms.
-The unnamed 12-year-old boy is being charged with first-degree rape, third and fourth-degree sexual offenses, conspiracy robbery, conspiracy kidnapping, hanging on person, and perverted practice for his participation in the crime.
+Wilmer Ramos, Phillip Worrell, and Nile Campbell have all been charged with both first and second-degree rape, CBS Baltimore confirmed.
+The unnamed 12-year-old boy is being charged with first-degree rape, third and fourth-degree sexual offenses, conspiracy robbery, conspiracy kidnapping, handgun on person, and perverted practice for his alleged participation in the crime.

-According to Baltimore police, neighbors came outside after hearing a commotion which interrupted the sexual assault and caused all four boys to flee the scene.
+According to Baltimore police, neighbors came outside after hearing a commotion, which interrupted the sexual assault and caused all four boys to flee the scene.

 After two of the four boys were caught via public transportation cameras, police were able to release photos and request tips on who the boys were.
 According to CBS Baltimore, Baltimore City School Police contacted the sex offense detectives after watching the news and recognizing the boys in the photos instantly.